tedweb/omniListComponent/README.md

 1. #### **Build custom Apex class**

    1. Create a new Apex class using VS Code or Salesforce Developer Console.
-For this example, we have given the name of ‘GetPicklistValueByContact’ to the class.
+For this example, we have given the name of `GetPicklistValueByContact` to the class.

-   2. Within the GetPicklistValueByContact.cls file, implement the ‘Callable’ interface to the GetPicklistValueByContact class.
-Note that implementing this interface will require implementing the call(String action, Map\<String, Object\> args) method.
-The completed omniListComponent.js file should look like below:
+   2. Within the `GetPicklistValueByContact.cls` file, implement the ‘Callable’ interface to the `GetPicklistValueByContact` class.
+Note that implementing this interface will require implementing the `call(String action, Map\<String, Object\> args)` method.
+The completed `omniListComponent.js` file should look like below: